Koyonari/Assignment-1-NP-Front-End/README.md

 ## This is my Assignment 1 code where I design and develop a responsive website for a fictional band called "Kessoku Band" from an anime called "Bocchi the Rock!"
 This website helps fans of the show who are looking to indulge themselves in more Bocchi the Rock!
-This website sells the official Discography and Merch of the anime such as vinyl records, cds, hoodies, cups and shirts.
+This website sells the official Discography and Merch of the anime such as hoodies, cups, posters and shirts.
 Kessoku Band is a band that features a group of 4 friends - Hitori Gotoh, Nijika Ijichi, Ikuyo Kita and Ryo Yamada that produces J-rock songs.

 References: